 After completing post-graduate studies at N.E.S.A.
 Wendy spent six months in China studying at The Zhejiang College of Traditional Chinese Medicine in Hangzhou.
 Practicing as an intern under several esteemed physicians in a hospital facility, she gained a greater understanding in the practices of Traditional Chinese Medicine (TCM).
 Over the years, Wendy’s evolution and growth have been guided by teachings from accomplished scholars and practitioners who strongly influence modern currents of oriental medicine; namely, Dr. Giovanni Maciocia, Jeffrey Yuen, Bob Flaws, Dr. Yeshi Dhonden, Kiiko Matsumoto, among significant others.

 She has worked in busy settings with other acupuncturists, in mash unit formation, in a hospital setting, and in private practice.
 As an inspired seeker of holistic healing for her own growth, Wendy has explored modalities of eastern medicine, Qigong, meditation, forms of body work, cranio-sacral, breathwork, colorpuncture light therapy, psycho-spiritual counseling, and now yoga, as bridges to develop perspective and balance.

 In 1994 Wendy settled in Asheville North Carolina where she and her family reside.
 Over the years she grows increasingly attuned with the natural elements of this beautiful region; the majestic mists, plant and wildlife that grace these mountains, and appreciation for mountain history and culture.
 Wendy is an ardent animal lover and advocate.
-She has been an Asheville small business owner since 1996 and supports other businesses that purvey organic, cruelty-free, vegan, non-gmo, no palm oil, eco-friendly products and services, and supports Asheville’s ‘Buy Local’ economy.
+She has been an Asheville small business owner since 1996 and supports other businesses that purvey organic, cruelty-free, vegan, non-gmo, no palm oil, eco-friendly products and services, and supports the region’s ‘Buy Local’ economy.

 Areas of Further Interest